Wildhoney/Keo/README.md

 * Use `export` to export plain functions for simpler unit-testing;
 * Simple composing of functions for [*mixin* support](https://github.com/dekujs/deku/issues/174);
 * Avoid functions being littered with React specific method calls;
+* In-built support for handling promises more elegantly with `setState`;

 <img src="media/screenshot.png" />